 - Instead of spending $5 or $10 on lunch every day, plan your meals and pack them in advance

-Whether it’s the time of day, peer pressure, your mood or something else entirely that causes you to spend, becoming aware of your habits is the only way to change them.
+The pandemic has already changed many of our habits and may have changed our triggers.
+But whether it’s the time of day, peer pressure, your mood or something else entirely that causes you to spend, becoming aware of your habits is the only way to change them.

 Spending money is necessary in today’s world, but how you spend it is up to you.